kingstar4/attTracker-admin/backend_API/README.md

 4. **Use JWT tokens**: Save the token from login response for subsequent requests
 5. **Check database**: Use `python database_setup.py info` to see current data

-## Production Deployment

-For production use:

-1. Change `FLASK_ENV=production` in `.env`
-2. Use a proper database (PostgreSQL/MySQL) instead of SQLite
-3. Set strong, unique values for `SECRET_KEY` and `JWT_SECRET_KEY`
-4. Configure proper email settings
-5. Add HTTPS/SSL termination
-6. Consider using Redis for rate limiting
-7. Add proper logging and monitoring

 ## Troubleshooting

 ### Common Issues